DanieleDeSensi/ffProbe/README.md

 and to process up to 10 Million Packets per Second using a commodity 8-cores processor.

-For more information about ffProbe implementation, result and comparison with other open source solutions, please check the paper "Network Monitoring on Multicores with Algorithmic Skeletons".
+For more information about ffProbe implementation, result and comparison with other open source solutions, please check the paper ["Network Monitoring on Multicores with Algorithmic Skeletons"](Paper_Parco_2011.pdf).

 Dependencies
 =======
-To let ffProbe work, [PF_RING](http://www.ntop.org/products/pf_ring/) needs to be installed on the machine.
+To let ffProbe work, [PF_RING](http://www.ntop.org/products/pf_ring/) and [libpcap](http://www.tcpdump.org/) need to be installed on the machine.

 Usage
 =======